 - A statement of the requested remedy, e.g. requested accommodation or remedy to address the alleged discrimination

 The ADA/504 Coordinator (or her/his designee) shall conduct an investigation of the complaint.
 This investigation may be informal, but it must be thorough, affording all interested persons an opportunity to submit evidence relevant to the complaint.
 The ADA/504 Coordinator will maintain the files and records of NCU relating to such grievances.
 These findings will be presented to the ADA Grievance Review Board (AGRB).
-The ADA Grievance Review Board (AGRB) will consist of a minimum of four committee members, including a Dean, the Director of Student Records, the Director of Student Services, and a member of Legal Affairs.
+The ADA Grievance Review Board (AGRB) will consist of a minimum of four committee members, including a Dean, the Director of Student Records, the Director of Student Services, and a member of the Office of the President or designee.
 If the grievant would like to address the AGRB directly, he/she must disclose this request in their formal grievance submission and provide a contact number.
 All grievances are heard and decided upon by the ADA Grievance Review Board.
 The ADA/504 Coordinator will issue a written decision on the grievance no later than 30 days after its initial filing by the grievant.
 The availability and use of this grievance procedure does not prevent a person from filing a complaint of discrimination on the basis of disability with the U.S. Department of Education, Office for Civil Rights.